Content - Residents - Roads & Traffic - Traffic Signals

 In order to reduce delays and red light arrivals, the traffic signals along most major corridors in the City are co-ordinated and timed to work with adjacent intersections.
 Since high volumes of traffic on major roadways take priority over lower volumes of vehicles on the intersecting minor road, vehicles on the minor street must often wait until the main traffic movement on the major street has travelled through the intersection.

-How do audible pedestrian signals get installed at a traffic signal?
+I am visually impaired.
+How do I get audible pedestrian signals installed at a traffic signal?

-The City is now installing audible pedestrian signals for the visually impaired at all new and rebuilt traffic signals.
-Within the next few years, a plan to install these signals at all existing traffic signals in the City will be developed.
-In the meantime, requests for audible signals at existing traffic signals may be forwarded directly to the Traffic Division for consideration.
+Effective January 1, 2016, the City must install audible pedestrian signals for visually impaired people at all new and rebuilt traffic signals where a marked crosswalk is present.
+Requests for audible signals at existing traffic signals may be forwarded directly to the traffic division for consideration.